 5. Cielo Farms, Los Angeles (Malibu)

-Nothing will ever quite match the experience of being on a vineyard in Tuscany, but there are a number of farms in the Santa Monica Mountains that come pretty close.
+Nothing will ever quite match the experience of being on a vineyard in Tuscany, but there are several farms in the Santa Monica Mountains that come pretty close.
 Cielo Farms and Malibu Rocky Oaks Estate are just two that we could name.
 Sipping on the award-winning wine they both offer surely helps.

 6. Avalon, Santa Catalina

-Avalon is a resort on Catalina Islands, which forms part of the California Channel Islands.
-Its arid, rocky shores and aqua blue bays are reminiscent of the Mediterranean coast.
+Avalon is a resort on Catalina Island, which forms part of the California Channel Islands.
+Its arid, rocky shores and aqua-blue bays are reminiscent of the Mediterranean coast.
 Sailing around this beautiful spot could easily make you feel as though you were in Cannes for the weekend if it wasn’t for the waves and the odd shark.

 7. Getty Villa, Los Angeles